microweber/microweber/userfiles/modules/newsletter/README.md

 #### 1. Create new Sending Account
 ![](tutorial-images/sending-accounts.png "")

-Select your email function method and test it.
+Fill your sender details, select your email function method and test it.

 ![](tutorial-images/fill-your-details-sender.png "")